A FOGO (Food Organics, Garden Organics) waste service will roll out to Subiaco residents in May 2023.

 Inclusion on the roll solely as a nominee for a company does not meet the eligibility criteria for nominating as a candidate.

 Occupiers and occupier nominees remain on the roll for two elections after their enrolment is accepted and are taken off the roll six months after the second election.
 They must re-enrol if they wish to continue as electors.

 Owners of rateable property remain on the roll until the relevant property passes ownership.

 The City encourages all business representatives and property owners to vote and have their say.
-To check if you are correctly enrolled on the owner/occupier roll, visit the City’s Administration Centre at 241 Rokeby Road, Subiaco or contact the City on 9237 9222.
+To check if you are correctly enrolled on the owner/occupier roll, visit the City's Administration at Level 2/388 Hay Street, Subiaco or contact the City on 9237 9222.

-For further information about eligibility, download the Owner/Occupier Roll information sheet.
+For further information about eligibility, download the Owner/Occupier Roll Information Sheet 2023.

 Individuals applying in their own names either as owners or occupiers may download, complete and return the Form 2 - Enrolment Eligibility Claim Form.

 Individuals being nominated by a corporate body as owner nominees or occupier nominees may download, complete and return the Form 2A - Application to Register a Corporate Nominee Form.